russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Willful Blindness: Why We Ignore the Obvious at Our Peril and when was it published?

-How does Willful Blindness: Why We Ignore the Obvious at Our Peril relate to decision-making in organizations?
+What are the main themes in Willful Blindness: Why We Ignore the Obvious at Our Peril?